Zillinium/Simple-visitor-counter/README.md

 # Simple-visitor-counter
 A simple one page PHP visitor counter

-INSTALLING INFO
+How to use:
 - Copy counter.php to desired path on website
-   - Make a counter.txt file in the same path as this file, this will be used for the log...

-   ( It'll be generated if not found.)

-    You can access counter.php from <script> with GET 'show=this'

-    this way the script can be included in .html files also.

-   EXAMPLE USAGE CODE

-    <script type="text/javascript" src="counter.php?show=this"></script>
+- If you want to modify the style for the outputted HTML element, change it at the bottom of counter.php.
+You can also configure what is displayed using variables at the top of the script
+- Insert `<script type="text/javascript" src="counter.php?show=this"></script>` into index.html

-    For .htAccess tweaks to remove .php https://pastebin.com/6FxeZwna
+For .htAccess tweaks to remove .php https://pastebin.com/6FxeZwna `<script type="text/javascript" src="counter?show=this"></script>`

-    EXAMPLE USAGE CODE BECOMES

-    <script type="text/javascript" src="counter?show=this"></script>

-Original PHP Script (simPHP) by Ajay: me@ajay.ga
+Original PHP Script (simPHP) by Ajay: me@ajay.ga https://github.com/ajay-gandhi/simphp

-https://github.com/ajay-gandhi/simphp